DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

 To match blue and green PCBs, the BOM contains options for green and blue terminal blocks on lines 7a and 7b, respectively.
 Only one terminal block is needed for this project.

 To open this file with Excel, it is recommended to import the CSV data.
-Simply opening the file with Excel will cause formatting errors.
+Opening the file with Excel will cause formatting errors.

 ## ![Gerbers, Drill File, Drill Map](https://github.com/DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/releases/download/A0/AD9744.Ersatz.Eval.Board.Rev.A.Gerbers.zip)
 These files have been generated according to the specifications that JLCPCB requires, but they will likely work at other fabricators such as PCBWay or OSHPARK.